How should I use my dashboard?

 What can I use my free or purchased credits for?

-You can use your credits for downloads and / or one-to-one sessions with our Head Teacher:
+You can use your credits for downloads and / or one-to-one sessions with a teacher.

 - PDF downloads: 1